vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/step1.md

 ./mvnw package
 ```

 This is just a standard Java build at this point to produce the required build artefacts and the application JAR.
+Since it is the first time it is being run, it will take a few minutes.

 You can see the results from the build by running: